-10 Air emissions include the emissions generated by the consumption of towngas and vehicle fuels.
+Air emissions include the emissions generated by the consumption of towngas and vehicle fuels.
+In 2023, we have enhanced our data collection methodology to include emission of benzene and toluene from our factory.

-HKEX "ESG REPORTING GUIDE" INDEX
+HKEX ESG REPORTING GUIDE INDEX

-HKEx "ESG Reporting Guide" General Disclosures & KPIs

-Explanation/ Reference Section

-Aspect A: Environment

-A1 Emissions

-Information on:

-- (a) the policies; and - (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste.
+formation on:) the policies; and) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste. te: remissions include NOx, SOx, and other pollutants regulated under national laws and regulations.

-Note:

-Air emissions include NOx, SOx, and other pollutants regulated under national laws and regulations.
 Greenhouse gases include carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons and sulphur hexafluoride.
+Hazardous wastes are those defined by national regulations. the policies; and compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste. te: remissions include NOx, SOx, and other pollutants regulated under national laws and regulations.
+Greenhouse gases include carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons and sulphur hexafluoride.
 Hazardous wastes are those defined by national regulations.

-ENVIRONMENTAL SUSTAINABILITY

-Air Emission

-Control, Waste

-Management,

-Energy

-Efficiency and

-GHG Emissions

-Control, Use

-of Water

-Resources

-KPI A1.1

-The types of emissions and respective emissions data.

-ENVIRONMENTAL SUSTAINABILITY

-Air Emission

-Control, Waste

-Management,

-Energy

-Efficiency and

-GHG Emissions

-Control, Use

-of Water

-Resources

-PERFORMANCE DATA SUMMARY
+SUSTAINABILITY - Air Emission Control, Waste Management, Energy Efficiency and GHG Emission Control, Use of Water Resources ENVIRONMENTAL e types of emissions and respective emissions - data.
+Air Emission Control, Waste Management, Energy Efficiency and GHG Emission Control, Use of Water Resources PERFORMANCE DATA where appropriate, intensity (e.g. per unit of SUMMARY ENVIRONMENTAL SUSTAINABILITY - Energy Efficiency and GHG Emission reenhouse gas emissions in total (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).